kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I received word that I was successfully matched for the Lighthouse3 Women in AI Ethics Mentorship Programme.
 In response, I will have to not only communicate with my mentor (who is based in SF), but this result in a published article about my experience [ May ]
 - I received an ALife Conference Student Scholarship award to attend the virtual conference this year! [ May ]
 - I have been featured in [The Women of Silicon Valley: Caribbean Techies](https://medium.com/caribbeantechies/4-questions-with-krystal-a-maughan-2fa2ed9ab9fe).
 It talks about my journey into tech.
+- I'm attending the NASA Formal Methods 2020 conference (now virtual), including their sessions on AI for Safety and their Workshop on Formal Methods for Cryptographic Proofs [ May ]

 ## 2019